iankusmon/99-backend-tornado-challenge-round/README.md

-# 99 Backend Tech Challenge – Tornado
+# Submission of 99 Backend Tech Challenge – Tornado

 This repository contains a backend tech challenge submission for 99 Group.
 The task is to build a **microservices-based system** that stores information about users and property listings.
 This solution uses **Python 3 and Tornado framework**.